 which means being directed towards some goal or thing”.
 (3)

-Apparently, “goals”, “directions towards” and “intentions” - characterizing the mental aspect - reveal the essence the way life expresses itself in diverse and distinguished patterns.
-Studies in psychology investigate various levels or patterns associated with mindsets, such as anger, depression, inspiration, happiness, etc….This is a common observation to Eastern philosophy, which classifies the wide spectrum of the state of mind into ten fields or “ten inner worlds” (ranging from the lowest life state of depression and self-destruction, to the highest state of enlightenment and creativity).
-One's behaviour is neither fully fixed nor it is random.
+Apparently, “goals” and “intentions” - characterising the mental aspect - reveal the essence the having direction.
+Studies in psychology investigate various levels or patterns associated with mindsets, such as anger, depression, inspiration, happiness, etc….This is a common observation, shared in Eastern philosophy, which classifies the wide spectrum of the state of mind into ten fields or “ten inner worlds” (ranging from the lowest life state of depression and self-destruction, to the highest state of enlightenment and creativity).
+As reality confirms, one's behaviour is neither fully fixed nor it is random.

 1. What is Chaos Theory? http://fractalfoundation.org/resources/what-is-chaos-theory/